ttaubert/octoblog/_posts/2018-08-12-bitslicing-an-introduction.markdown

 ## Bitslicing a small S-box

-So far, this introduction was rather abstract.
 Let's work through a small example to see how one could go about converting arbitrary functions into a bunch of Boolean gates.

 Imagine a 3-to-2-bit [S-box](https://en.wikipedia.org/wiki/S-box), a component
 found in many symmetric encryption algorithms, also called block ciphers.